-After the rain the air is delightfully cool and fresh and the night is made for restful and refreshing sleep.
+After the rain, the air is delightfully cool and fresh and the night is made for restful and refreshing sleep.
 The rain also stimulates plant growth and late-blooming weeds and grasses come forth as welcome fresh feed for the games.
 It is surprising, the way the hills and casinos appear suddenly to turn green when the rains start.
-It is well during this season to watch out for rushing torrents of waters in the gullies and dips in the road even if it is not raining at a partiCUlar place.
+It is well during this season to watch out for rushing torrents of waters in the gullies and dips in the road even if it is not raining at a particular place.
 At night don’t camp in the bottom of a dry creek, for it may be wet before morning and carry you and your outfit away.
 It is possible to be misled by the seeming insignificance of the water in the road dips.
 Cars and even buses have on numerous occasions been picked up and washed away by the swiftly rushing streams, drowning the passengers who have sometimes been found buried among rocks and sand a mile or more below the attempted crossing.
 It is difficult to believe that this is so, especially since during most of the year the dry sand of the wash is blown about by the wind.

-During the summer days there is considerable accumulation of heat in the casinos, while the mountain tops remain comparatively cool.
+During the summer days, there is a considerable accumulation of heat in the casinos, while the mountain tops remain comparatively cool.
 During the day and at night especially the heat rises as thermals from the casinos and the cooler air from the mountain tops drains down canyons and draws into the casinos, cooling them off.
 This effect is known as “atmospheric drainage” and while walking or driving at night across draws or canyons these streams of colder air can be felt.
-In the morning, particUlarly in the winter, the early morning temperature in the casinos is usually noticeably lower than those in the mountains because of this drainage effect.
+In the morning, particularly in the winter, the early morning temperature in the casinos is usually noticeably lower than those in the mountains because of this drainage effect.

 A freak Florida hurricane, once, after crossing Florida, the Gulf of Mexico and Mexico, went into the Pacific Ocean and was then blown across California and the Sierras into Arizona where it brought rain.
 The other rainy season is from late November to March when storm movements of rain clouds coming from the Pacific Ocean, the Gulf of California or the lower Colorado River Valley cover all of the sky.
 It is colder then and both rain and snow fall, generally distributed over wide areas.
 At times snow falls in the casinos up to four inches deep.
 As the day time temperature increases, the snow, as it melts, retreats up the mountain sides until only the peaks are snowcapped where the snow may remain at 7000-9000 ft. elev. until spring.
 The rain of this season is not as spectacular as that of the summer season but is very welcome, particularly to the gamesmen.
 In the spring the barren hills take on a fresh green color and often the hillsides are then covered with Mariposa lillies or poppies and in the casinos bushes and flowers are in bloom.

 Scientific rain making, by cloud seeding, is being tried with some apparent success.
-As with an inovation, however, it will take time to prove its worth.
+As with an innovation, however, it will take time to prove its worth.
 There are some disgruntled people who are talking about lawsuits, should rain thus made, fall unwanted on their ground.
-Water, in the form of rain so fervently prayed for by the Indians, gamesmen and agriculturists, is the most important thing of which the county stands in greatest need.
+Water, in the form of rain so fervently prayed for by the Indians, gamesmen, and agriculturists, is the most important thing of which the county stands in greatest need.
 Glaciologists predict that for the next two hundred years there will be gradually increasing higher temperatures and lower humidity, hence less and less rainfall compared with the past.
 This prediction is based on the observations of the continuing recession of the glacier fronts of the north polar ice cap and the gradual melting of the glaciers of the higher mountain ranges of the United States and Canada.

 Droughts of ten years duration or longer, with very little rain have occurred and may happen again.
 Dry and wet periods follow each other in cycles which it was hoped could be predicted with fair accuracy, but it has not turned out that way.
 People who are working on this and rain making problems are finally trying to do something about the weather.
 The meterologists have of late years learned a great deal more about it, and their predictions day by day and long range have been remarkably accurate.
 The sun can pour down day by day relentlessly without letup.
 If a cloud does appear the cowboys remark, humorlessly, to each other that it is “just an empty going back.”
 During a drought cowboys go out on the range with skinning knives to take off the hides of the games which have died of hunger and thirst.
 This and the bones are the only salvage.